aschimmenti/cidoc-retriever/README.md

 # CIDOC-CRM Ontology RAG System

 A powerful Retrieval-Augmented Generation (RAG) system for semantic search and intelligent querying of the CIDOC-CRM ontology.
 This system helps cultural heritage professionals, researchers, and developers find the right CIDOC-CRM properties and classes for modeling their data.
+Currently relying on OpenAI and Voyage AI (soon to be replaced by HuggingFace and Ollama).

 ## 🚀 Features